Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Experimental Results

-We also experiment with few-shot training with the Viggo corpus, with a focus on the realization of dialogue acts.
-Athena KG MRs do not specify the dialogue act, and these its use of questions cannot be controlled.
+{\bf Few-Shot Response Generation for Viggo Video Games.} We also experiment with few-shot prompt conditioning with the Viggo corpus, with a focus on the realization of dialogue acts.
+Athena KG MRs do not specify the dialogue act, and thus its use of questions cannot be controlled.
 The dialogue acts in Viggo are shown in Figure~\ref{viggo-conv} and Figure~\ref{fig:viggo-dataset-examples}.
-The Viggo experiments compare training with GPT-Neo and Jurassic, for both S2S and QA formats, and compares 3-shot tuning to 10-shot tuning per dialogue act.
+The Viggo experiments compare prompt conditioning with GPT-Neo and Jurassic, for both S2S and QA formats, and compares 3-shot conditioning to 10-shot conditioning per dialogue act.
 All experiments use a randomly selected set of 100 Viggo test items.

-Table`\ref{viggo-BLEURT-table} provides the {\sc bleurt} scores for these variations in the training setup.
-The QA row in the table for 3-shot training shows that, unlike the Athena KG's, the QA format performs much better than the S2S format.
-Thus we conducted the 10-shot training with only the QA format.
-The {\sc bleurt} scores for Athena-Jurassic for 10-shot training are clearly much better than any of the other results.
+Table\ref{viggo-BLEURT-table} provides the {\sc bleurt} scores for these prompting variations.
+The QA row in Table \ref{viggo-BLEURT-table} for 3-shot conditioning suggests that tthe QA format performs better for 3-shot than the S2S format.
+However for 10-shot conditioning, S2S is better for both GPT-Neo and Jurassic.
+The {\sc bleurt} scores for Athena-Jurassic for 10-shot conditioning are clearly much better than any of the other results.

 Table~\ref{viggo-human-table} provides the results of the human evaluation showing that Athena-GPT-Neo does better at matching the dialogue acts (DA) and achieves higher semantic accuracy (0.83) than Athena-Jurassic.
-However overall the results are good for controlling dialogue acts.
+However, overall the results are good for controlling dialogue acts.
 Table~\ref{viggo-human-table} also shows however that the coherence of Athena-GPT-Neo is poor compared to Athena-Jurassic.
 Athena-Jurassic demonstrates the knowledge that Jurassic-1 has about video games by producing far more good hallucinations (29\%), while only producing 2\% of bad hallucinations, as compared to the 12\% of bad hallucinations by Athena-GPT-Neo.

 Sample outputs for both Viggo models are shown in Figure~\ref{test-viggo-examples}.
 Both models produce good outputs much of the time.
 The low coherence of Athena-GPT-Neo primarily arises from redundancy of repeating the same information twice.
 Compare example V1 to example V3.
 Both models get the dialogue act of {\it confirm} correct.
 However, the Athena-Jurassic output in V3 is more varied and interesting and includes all the attributes specified in the MR. The Athena-GPT output in V1 misses out the release year attribute, and uses an odd phrasing {\it that has got a sports genre} that results in a lower coherence score.
 Example V2 illustrates Athena-GPT-Neo's knowledge about video games, with a good hallucination that it is rated E for Everyone, and that means that it can be played with younger siblings.
 Example V4 illustrates Athena-Jurassic failing to realize some of the MR attributes, such as the availability on Steam and the full name of the game.
 However, the language is again very natural, e.g. {\it that's a huge plus for me}.